CSC207-UofT/course-project-group-051/phase0/progress_report.md

 ## CRC Summary:
 Our CRC is currently a base to meet our specifications, while ensuring all possible scenarios are accounted for via methods and variable names.
-Additionally, we are aware that our User class is overloaded, but we need to ask our TA for advice on cleanly splitting up our User entity into 2 entities.
+Additionally, we are aware that our Phase1.User class is overloaded, but we need to ask our TA for advice on cleanly splitting up our Phase1.User entity into 2 entities.

 ## Scenario Walk-Through Summary:
 Our walk-through defines the most basic use of the app.
 Our idea generation of CRC cards used this scenario